liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 The gadget preferences (ModulePrefs) define characteristics of your gadget, including features that it uses, how it authenticates content, how it is displayed to the user, and how it is displayed in a gadget directory.
 The preferences are wrapped in `<ModulePrefs>...</ModulePrefs>` tags.

 Within the ModulePrefs, you specify the gadget's dependencies with `<Require/>` tags and optional features with `<Optional/>` tags.
 If you specify a feature in a `<Require/>` tag, the gadget itself only renders if the feature is available.
-If you specify a feature in an `<Optional/>` tag, the gadget renders despite availability feature availability.
+If you specify a feature in an `<Optional/>` tag, the gadget renders despite the lack of feature availability.

 ModulePrefs can also be used to configure important features such as PubSub and OAuth.
 The PubSub feature allows for communication between gadgets and portlets on the same page, by allowing them to publish and subscribe on message channels.
 The OAuth feature provides secure connections between your portal and third-party sites.
 These are just a couple of useful features that can be defined in the ModulePrefs.
 You'll learn more about them later in this chapter.